Bra: Size and fitting

 Signs of a loose bra band include the band riding up the back.
 If the band causes flesh to spill over the edges, it is too small.
 A woman can test whether a bra band is too tight or loose by reversing the bra on her torso so that the cups are in the back and then check for fit and comfort.
 Experts suggest that women choose a band size that fits using the outermost set of hooks.
 This allows the wearer to use the tighter hooks as the bra stretches during its lifetime.

 Styles

+A bralette, a lighter and simpler form of a bra that offers less support and shaping but a more relaxed fit.

 Bras may be designed to enhance a woman's breast size, or to create cleavage, or for other aesthetic, fashion, or more practical considerations.
 Nursing bras are designed to aid breastfeeding.
 Compression bras, such as sports bras, push against and minimize breast movement, whereas encapsulation bras have cups for support.
 Breast support may be built into some swimsuits, camisoles and dresses.
 Cancer bras are designed specifically for breast cancer patients who have undergone a mastectomy.
 The styles provide post-surgical support, and some include pads or pockets for stuffing.

 Bras come in a variety of styles, including backless, balconette, convertible, shelf, full cup, full coverage bra, demi-cup, minimizing, padded, plunge, lounge bra, posture, push-up, racerback, sheer, strapless, T-shirt, underwire, unlined, and soft cup.